• Skip to primary navigation

 • Spices & Seasonings: I used a generous pinch of salt plus ground black pepper, garlic powder, and onion powder.
 For heat, add a touch of cayenne or chili powder here.

-• BBQ Sauce: Use your favorite homemade or store-bought BBQ sauce.
+• BBQ Sauce: Use your favorite homemade or store bought bbq sauce.

 Step-By-Step Instructions

+Step 1: Pressure-cook chicken wings.
 Pour 1 cup of water into the inner pot of your pressure cooker.
 Set the trivet in the pot, then arrange the wings on top of the trivet.
 It’s okay if they overlap.
 Lock the lid in place with the valve in the sealed position and cook on HIGH for 8 minutes (or 15 minutes for frozen wings).
 Let the steam naturally release for 10 minutes before quick releasing the remaining steam.

+Step 2: Prepare for broiling.
 During the 10 minutes of natural release, position an oven rack a few racks from the top and preheat the oven on HIGH BROIL.
 Also, spray an aluminum-foil-lined baking sheet with nonstick spray in preparation for the final step.

+Step 3: Season and sauce wings.
 Using tongs, transfer the wings from the Instant Pot to a large mixing bowl.
 Season with salt, pepper, garlic powder, and onion powder.
-Add about ½ cup of the BBQ sauce and gently toss until evenly coated.
+Add about ½ cup of the bbq sauce and gently toss until evenly coated.

+Step 4: Broil chicken wings.
 Again, grab your tongs and place the seasoned and sauced wings on the prepared baking sheet in a single even layer, leaving space in between.
 Brush the tops with the remaining sauce, then broil for 20 minutes, flipping halfway through.
 Remove from the oven and enjoy!

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!